|Dates / Deadlines:|

 - Not be on disciplinary or scholastic probation

 NOTE: This program is open to students from all disciplines.
-Qualified applications from other insitutions are also welcome.
+Qualified applications from other institutions are also welcome.

 Deposit: A $500 deposit will be placed on your LSU billing statement at the time that you apply to the program.
 Students at other universities must send in a check or money order (made payable to "Louisiana State University") for the $500 deposit along with their applications.

 Payment Deadlines: the $500 deposit is put on your billing statement when you are accepted into the program and is due at the time that the charge appears.
 The rest of the program fee (minus the $500 deposit) and tuition/fees for the courses will appear on your summer fee bill.
-Those fee bills are available via myLSU on May 3 and are due on May 18.
+Those fee bills are available via myLSU in early May and are due in late May (specific dates TBD by the Registrar).